openshift/hive/docs/hive_metrics.md

 For example, including `{"ocp_major_version": "hive.openshift.io/version-major"}` will cause affected metrics to include a label key ocp_major_version with the value from the `hive.openshift.io/version-major` ClusterDeployment label -- e.g. "4".
 Every metric that allows optional labels will always have all the labels mentioned present.
 If the corresponding Cluster Deployment label is not present then the metric label will report its value as "unspecified".

+The hive operator will panic if provided additional labels overlap with the fixed labels of the corresponding metric.
+Please refer to the fixed labels of each metric [here](#list-of-all-hive-metrics).

 Note: It is up to the cluster admins to be mindful of cardinality and ensure these labels are not too specific, like cluster id, otherwise it can negatively impact your observability system's performance

 ### List of all Hive metrics